Agent-powered changelog automation§

 Process-heavy metadata§

-Another downside is uncertainty regarding the quality of the metadata.
-Continuing the example of requiring commits to be associated to issues, contributors sometimes incorrectly type the issue number.
+Another downside is uncertainty regarding metadata quality.
+Continuing the example of associating commits to issues, contributors sometimes incorrectly type the issue number.
 Or they’re in a rush and associate the commit to the wrong issue.

 Fine-tuning side quest§